Fast RMX

-Fast RMX (stylized as FAST rmx) is a racing video game developed and published by Shin'en Multimedia for the Nintendo Switch.
+Fast RMX (stylized as FAST rmx) is a 2017 racing video game developed and published by Shin'en Multimedia for the Nintendo Switch.
 It is the third installment in the Fast series.
-It was released on March 3, 2017 on the Nintendo eShop as a launch title for the Nintendo Switch.
-The game includes all the courses and downloadable content from the previous game, Fast Racing Neo, in addition to 6 new courses for a total of 30 courses.
-An additional free update was released on September 13, 2017 which added 6 extra courses, for a total of 36.
-The game received a physical release limited to 6,000 copies in 2022.
+The game was released on 3 March 2017 on the Nintendo eShop as a launch title for the console.

+Fast RMX includes all the courses and downloadable content from the original game, Fast Racing Neo, in addition to 6 new courses for a total of 30 courses, but with shorter Grand Prix than the original.
+An additional free update was released on 13 September 2017, which added 6 extra courses, for a total of 36.
+The game received a limited edition physical release on 13 October 2022, via Super Rare Games.

+A sequel, Fast Fusion, was released in June 2025.

 Gameplay

 Like most racing video games, players must reach the end of a track as soon as possible.
-Unique to the Fast series is the color switch mechanic, where players collect energy to switch between two colors.
+Unique to the Fast series is the polarity mechanic, where players collect boost energy by switching between two colors.
 Each color has respective boosts and jump pads, which can only be used if a player is currently its respective color.
 Upon completing a race, players are rewarded a number of points, depending on which place of 8 they finished in.
 At the end of a cup, the player must rank in the top 3 of racers to unlock the next cup.
 The player has 12 cups of 3 courses available, with only 3 cups to choose from at the beginning of the game.
 The game can also be played online with up to 4 players locally and up to 8 players online.

 The game features a single-player campaign with 10 cups to unlock, containing 30 courses total, along with 15 unlockable vehicles.
 The game also contains multiplayer components, featuring split-screen multiplayer mode for up to 4 players, as well as local communication and online modes with 2-8 players.
-Another extra mode called Hero Mode is available, using the same tracks as the Campaign with higher difficulty and with the boost meter doubling as a health bar, similarly to games in the F-Zero franchise.
+Another extra mode called Hero Mode is available, using the same tracks as the campaign with higher difficulty and with the boost meter doubling as a health bar, similarly to games in the F-Zero franchise.